 - Employees can also receive them electronically if they provide consent.

 By educating your employees ahead of time, you can speed up your data collection process.
 This should help prevent a lot of support questions regarding the new forms.

-You can click here for a sample Q&A you can provide your employees to help answer any questions they may have about their 1095-C form.
+You can review our sample Q&A that you can provide your employees to help answer any questions they may have about their 1095-C form.